 The children and young people have a multitude of activities to choose from as they seek to build their resilience and confidence while striving to become active participating citizens of the world.

-This is made possible by the efforts of a large, dedicated, trained, international workforce, underpinned by specialist BA Social Pedagogy training which the School runs in collaboration with Robert Gordon University, and a robust foundation course.
+This is made possible by the efforts of a large, dedicated, trained, international workforce, underpinned by specialist BA Residential Child Care training which the School runs in collaboration with Robert Gordon University, and a robust foundation course.